 We are often asked, "What is a Convergence Zone" or "How did you come up with your name"?
 The naming of the winery is really distilled into three unique parts:

-- It's a weather phenomenon in the Puget Sound area.
-It just so happens that our winery is in the middle of the CZ.
+It's a weather phenomenon in the Puget Sound area.
+It just so happens that our winery started in the middle of the CZ.

-- "Zone" is also a city planning term (ex. residential zone, commercial zone, industrial zone, etc).
-The founder and winemaker of Convergence Zone, Scott Greenberg, is a city planner we though it was only fitting to create a "Convergence Zone" brining together city planning and the art of winemaking.
+"Zone" is also a city planning term (ex. residential zone, commercial zone, industrial zone, etc).
+The founder and winemaker of Convergence Zone, Scott Greenberg, is a retired city planner.
+We though it was only fitting to create a "Convergence Zone" bringing together city planning and the art of winemaking.

-Red Mountain (Ciel du Cheval, Hedges, Kiona, Heart of the Hill, E&E Shaw, Scooteney Flats):
+Red Mountain (Ciel du Cheval, Heart of the Hill, E&E Shaw):

 The Red Mountain AVA is an American Viticultural Area that includes the land surrounding Red Mountain in Benton County, Washington.
 It is part of the Yakima Valley AVA, which in turn is part of the larger Columbia Valley AVA.
 Located between Benton City and the City of West Richland, the Red Mountain AVA is the smallest in the state at only 4,040 acres (1,630 ha) in area.
 The area has 600 acres under cultivation of primarily red varietals including Cabernet Sauvignon, Merlot, Sangiovese, Cabernet Franc and Syrah.
 The reputation of the wines produced in this area has brought Red Mountain AVA worldwide acclaim.
 The vineyards in this appellation have produced grapes for some of the most sought after wines in Washington State.